cybersree401/cybersree401/README.md

 - 👋 Hi, I’m @cybersree401
 - 👀 I’m interested in exploring tech from low level to current👽
-- 🌱 learnt basics of c language looking for building projects
+- 🌱 learned basics of c language looking for building projects
 - 💞️ I’m looking to collaborate on exploit development
 - 📫 reach me
 - 😄 Pronouns: ...